-where $\alpha$ is the OD used in the EIT experiment.
-During the measurements of the data shown in Figs.~2(a) and 3(a)-3(d), the optical depth ($\alpha$) was 70, we used the above equation to estimate that the value of $C$ was $9.1 ~10^{-2} 10^{-3} \times$7.9~kHz or 1.3$\times 10^{-3}$$~\Gamma$.
-Thus, the decay from the bright to dark Rydberg states observed in this study is unable to be explained by the spontaneous decay.
+where $\alpha$ is the OD used in the EIT experiment, $\sigma_0$ is the absorption cross section of the resonant probe transition from $|5S_{1/2}, F=2, m_F=2\rangle$ to $|5P_{3/2}, F=3, m_F=3\rangle$.
+During the measurements of the data shown in Figs.~2(a) and 3(a)-3(d), the optical depth ($\alpha$) was 70, we used the above equation to estimate that the value of $C$ was $9.1 ~10^{-2} 10^{-3} \sim \sim ~\mu$m$^{-3}$ was about five times faster than the spontaneous decay rate of $|32D_{5/2}\rangle$ at the room temperature.
+To estimate the number of particles participating in the superradiance, i.e., the enhancement factor of the decay rate, we considered an effective range for the cooperative interaction to be $\sim$1/100 of the transition wavelength ($\lambda_0$)~\cite{PRA_SR_2007,NJP_SR_2021}.
+The number of Rydberg atoms inside the effective volume of $(\lambda_0/100)^3$ was 260 according to the value of $\lambda_0$ in Table~\ref{t:superradiance} and $n_R=0.003~\mu$m$^{-3}$.
+Hence, the superradiance of the BBR-induced transitions can likely be the mechanism that transfers the population dark Rydberg states faster.